beancount/ledger2beancount/docs/configuration.md

 :   Specifies a mapping of ledger commodities to beancount commodities.

+tag_map

+:   Specifies a mapping of ledger tags to corresponding beancount tags.

 metadata_map

 :   Specifies a mapping of ledger metadata keys to corresponding beancount keys.